plone/documentation/old-reference-manuals/zope_secrets/request.rst

     called ``old_validate()``, used if there is no user folder, but that should never happen in a modern Zope installation).
-This either returns a user object or ``None``, if the user is not found in this user folder, or there is a user, but the user cannot be authorised by this user folder.
+This either returns a user object or ``None``, if the user is not found in this user folder, or there is a user, but the user cannot be authorized by this user folder.
   * If ``None`` is returned, the search continues up the list of traversal parents until a suitable user folder is found.
 If no such user folder is found, an ``Unauthorized`` exception is raised, unless there are no security